 MEDS M010.
 Transition to Medical School.
 0 Credit Hours.

-The Transition to Medical School course serves to bring together first year medical students from diverse educational and career backgrounds and experiences and introduces them to the new and challenging environment of medical school.
-Sessions cover important curricular areas such as professionalism, teamwork, study habits, communications skills and personal well-being to provide a foundation for success in medical school.
+This course introduces first year medical students to the new and challenging environment of medical school.
+Sessions cover important topics such as professionalism, teamwork, study strategies, communication skills, and personal well-being to provide a foundation for success in medical school.

 MEDS M011.
 Fundamentals 1: Human Structure.
 0 Credit Hours.

-This course covers the fundamentals of clinical anatomy and imaging, principles of embryology, fundamentals of histology and cell physiology.
+This course covers the fundamentals of clinical anatomy and imaging, principles of embryology, the microstructure and function of the basic tissues and basic concepts in cell physiology.

 MEDS M012.
 Fundamentals 2: Cellular Function.
 0 Credit Hours.